 Origin of the Text According to Tradition

 This weekend we are talking about the great Mahayana text by Maitreya, Mahayana-uttaratantra Shastra (Theg-pa chen-po rgyud bla-ma’i bstan-bcos), about Buddha-nature.
-It’s A Composition to Indicate the Vast Vehicle of Mind (Mahayana): the Furthest Everlasting Stream.
+It’s An Indicative Composition on a Vast Vehicle of the Mind, the Furthest Everlasting Continuum.
 It was written down by Asanga (Thogs-med) although it was composed by Maitreya (Byams-pa), the future Buddha.
 Asanga lived six hundred years after the Buddha, for one hundred and fifty years; so if Buddha passed away in the mid-sixth century before our era, he lived between 50 and 200 of the Common Era.

 Buddha taught the Prajnaparamita Sutras in which there is the extensive and profound teachings about voidness.
 The one hundred thousand verse version was brought by the gods to the god realm; the twenty-five thousand verse version was taken to the realm of the yakshas, the lords of wealth; and the eight thousand verse version was taken by the nagas to their realm beneath the sea.
 These were protected.
 What that actually means, for them to go to these various realms, is hard to understand.
 From a Jungian point of view one could say that they were hidden into the unconscious and guarded by these various types of beings; particularly the nagas, that are similar to dragons guarding the princess and the tower and the treasure, and so on, that we have in Western myths.